 Greek vs Regular Yogurt

 While everyone knows the health benefits and nutritional values of regular yogurt, there are many who are put off by its distinct flavor and sour taste.
-Many who are ordered by their doctors to consume regular yogurt daily to have their extra dose of calcium consider it a punishment in sharp contrast to those who find it yummy and savor the flavor.
-Fortunately for these people, there is another variety of yogurt, called Greek yogurt available.
-This article is for those people who have heard about it, but not so sure about what it is and how it is different from regular yogurt.
+Many who are recommended by their doctors to consume regular yogurt, to have their extra dose of calcium consider it a punishment in sharp contrast to those who find it yummy and savor the flavor.
+Fortunately, for these people, the Greek yogurt is a good alternative.
+This article is for those people, who have heard about it, but not so sure about what it is and how it is different from regular yogurt.

 Some environmentalists are concerned with the leftover liquid whey.
 Factories producing Greek yogurt usually give it to farmers to either use it as an animal feed or as a fertilizer, but of late there have been endeavors to turn this waste into energy to power factories.

 What is the difference between Greek Yogurt and Regular Yogurt?

 • Greek yogurt is so called because of the marketing of a Greek company called Fage.